dadahcr2/reference/_posts/2025-03-02-March-2025-key-chests.md

 Source: Vulcan

-NB: 2,3 Legacy:Raider , 4 Legacy:HB , 6 New:Raider
+**NB:** 2,3 Legacy:Raider , 4 Legacy:HB , 6 New:Raider
-Note: Order may change once you have the new car
+Note: *Vehicles may change once you have the new car*